gsarig/obsidian-sentinel/README.md

 	* **Opening a note**: The action will run every time a Note is being opened.
     * **Opening a note (once)**: The action will run the first time a note opens, but not for any consecutive times.
     * **Exiting a note (once)**: The action will run when the user exits a note for the first time.
-    * **Exiting a note with changes**: The action will run every time the user exits a note after doing some changes to it.
+    * **Exiting a note with changes**: The action will run every time the user exits a note after having done changes to it.
 * **What**: What should the action do.
 There are two options:
   * **Set a property**: You can update a specific property.
 By selecting this option, you will be asked to add the property's name, and the value.
 The value can either be a hardcoded string, or a dynamic variable, like `{{increment}}`, `{{date}}`, `{{time}}` or `{{title}}`.
   * **Execute a command**: This will ask you to select a specific command from a dropdown, which will be automatically triggered.
 The list includes all the available commands from the Command Palette, so you should make sure to choose something that makes sense.